|

 The view on this page shows a Long Beach-bound

-downtown, very near to the subway portal.
+downtown, shortly after it has left the subway portal.

 |